CharlesCarley/MdDox/Current/markdown/namespaceMdDox_1_1GenApi.md

 </ul>
 <a id="details"></a>
 <h2>Details</h2>
-<span class="inline-text">The idea behind the </span>
+<span class="inline-text">The main idea for the library is to place a node inside a shell or scaffolding to define a concrete structure.
+It does this by generating a library off of the compound schema file provided by </span>
-<a href="namespaceMdDox_1_1GenApi.md#genapi">GenApi</a>
+<a href="namespaceMdDox_1_1Doxygen.md#doxygen">Doxygen</a>
-<span class="inline-text"> library is to convert an XML schema into a structure so that a branch of a node tree can be placed into a specific scaffolding class.
-Then, inserted nodes provide a predetermined route through the traversal. </span>
+<span class="inline-text">. </span>
 <br/>
 <br/>
 <span class="inline-text">